Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Theory

-Here, $c$ is the dimensionless lithium ion concentration (filling fraction) in the host crystal; $v$ is the dimensionless defect concentration, or the nickel filling fraction in the lithium layers; $c_+$ is the lithium ion concentration at the reacting surface, related to the nearby electrolyte concentration by an adsorption isotherm, assuming fast surface adsorption compared to CIET intercalation; $n_e(\varepsilon)$ is the Fermi-Dirac distribution, and $\eta_f$ is the formal overpotential defined as $\eta_f = \eta + \ln{\frac{c_+}{c}}$ \cite{Zhang2022_CIET_preprint}.
-The overpotential $\eta = \mu_c - \phi$ is the difference between the intercalation chemical potential $\mu_c$ and the potential difference between the electrolyte and the solid $\phi$.
+Here, $c$ is the dimensionless lithium ion concentration (filling fraction) in the host crystal; $v$ is the dimensionless defect concentration, or the nickel filling fraction in the lithium layers; $c_+$ is the lithium ion concentration at the reacting surface, related to the nearby electrolyte concentration by an adsorption isotherm, assuming fast surface adsorption compared to CIET intercalation; $n_e(\varepsilon)$ is the Fermi-Dirac distribution, and $\eta_f$ is the formal overpotential defined as $e\eta_f = e\eta + k_B T\ln{\frac{c_+}{c}}$ \cite{Zhang2022_CIET_preprint}.
+As the overpotential is $e\eta = \mu_R - (\mu_O + n \mu_e)$ \cite{bazant2013theory} where $n$ is the number of electrons, we see that the overpotential $e\eta = \mu_c - k_B T \ln{c_+} + e\Delta \phi$, is related to the difference between the intercalation chemical potential $\mu_c$ and the potential difference $\Delta \phi = (\phi_e-\phi)$ between the solid $\phi_e$ and the electrolyte $\phi$.
 The parameters in the model are $\lambda$, the Marcus reorganization energy for electron transfer; $i_r^*$, the prefactor for current related to electronic coupling and the ion-transfer energy; $\rho(\varepsilon)$, the energetic density of states (band structure).

 Our reaction rate differs from the typical CIET model for lithium intercalation since the empty sites must also be reduced by the number of blocked sites in the material from defects, contributing to the factor by $v$.
 Under the assumption that the electron donor is metallic, we can assume a uniform density of state \cite{fraggedakis2020tuning, chidsey1991free} which allows us to use the simple and accurate approximation of the MHC formula by Zeng et al. \cite{zeng2014simple} to derive a closed formula for the CIET reaction rate for lithium insertion: \begin{widetext}